 What is Cross-Merchandising?

-Cross-merchandising is a special in-store merchandising technique that increases sales by placing complementary products next to each other.
+Cross-merchandising is a unique in-store merchandising technique that increases sales by placing complementary products next to each other.
 The idea involves arranging goods in such a way that they encourage spontaneous purchases.
 For example, pasta next to sauce or coffee next to desserts.

 The main product is what the customer comes for purposefully.
 It is the centerpiece of the layout and focuses the customer's attention.

-Objectives of Cross-Merchandising
+Objectives of Cross-Merchandising In Retail

 The objectives of cross-merchandising can vary from business to business, but the basic objectives remain universal:

 - Increase sales.
-Proper cross merchandising encourages customers to purchase additional merchandise.
+Proper cross-merchandising encourages customers to purchase additional merchandise.

 - Increasing the average receipt.
 By evoking associations between products, a salesperson incentivizes customers to spend more.

 - Stimulating impulse purchases.
-A customer who sees a suitable product next to the one selected is more likely to put it in the shopping cart.
+A customer who sees a suitable product next to the selected one is more likely to put it in the shopping cart.

 - Improving buying behavior.
 A well-organized assortment layout simplifies the search process and makes shopping more comfortable for customers.